-The bottom Sledge dates to 1950s of Canadian origin.
-This sledge is an example of a modern man-hauling sledge was used in the Antarctic during the International Geophysical Year research programmes during 1956 – 58 for short trips in the field.
-It is a development from the shortened dog sledges of the Scott-Shackleton ear.
+The bottom Sledge dates to the 1950s of Canadian origin.
+This sled is an example of a modern man-hauling sled that was used in the Antarctic during the International Geophysical Year research programs during 1956 – 58 for short trips in the field.
+It is a development from the shortened dog sleds of the Scott-Shackleton ear.

-The second from the bottom is a Half-Sledge which dates to 1901-04 and is one of the half-sledges recovered from Discovery Hut, Ross Island, McMurdo Sound, Antarctica.
-This sledge is the result of a partially damaged, full-length sledge being sawn in half.
+The second from the bottom is a Half-Sledge, which dates to 1901-04 and is one of the half-sleds recovered from Discovery Hut, Ross Island, McMurdo Sound, Antarctica.
+This sled is the result of a partially damaged, full-length sled being sawn in half.
 It was used to carry lighter loads during scientific reconnaissance close to base camps.

-The top Sledge dates to 1985 and is a fibreglass sledge of modern design used by Robert Swan for man-hauling transport during his journey to the South Pole in 1985-86.
-Robert Charles Swan, (born 1956) is the first person to walk to both Poles.
+The top Sledge dates to 1985 and is a fiberglass sled of modern design used by Robert Swan for man-hauling transport during his journey to the South Pole in 1985-86.
+Robert Charles Swan (born 1956) is the first person to walk to both Poles.
 During his Antarctic mission, Swan’s team had achieved the longest unassisted Antarctic march ever made in history.

 - Moa Skeleton

 - Haast’s Eagle

 - Maori Pare – Lintel from a Maori Meeting House